 How Ford’s dramatic turnaround can turn your company around, too

-To win a race, an elite rowing crew must not only train strenuously, they must have mutual respect and a shared determination to succeed.
+To win a race, an elite rowing crew must not only train strenuously, but they must also have mutual respect and a shared determination to succeed.

 If you find that you and your team are going around in circles rather than making progress towards your objectives, it is likely that your strategic alignment is off balance and your team is pulling in different directions.